-- Current Ratio: This is a measure of the number of times a business' current assets can cover its current liabilities as at the Balance Sheet date.
-Current Ratio = Current Assets/Current liabilities.
-A ratio of 1:1 means the business just have enough current assets to cover its current liabilities.
+- Current Ratio: This is a measure of the number of times a business’s current assets can cover its current liabilities as at the Balance Sheet date.
+Current Ratio = Current Assets/Current Liabilities.
+A ratio of 1:1 means the business just has enough current assets to cover its current liabilities.
 This might not be good enough, though, depending on the industry.
 A higher ratio, say 2:1, is usually desirable.

 LEVERAGE RATIOS: Leverage ratios are measures of the degree of indebtedness of a business and the level of risk associated with it.
-An example of leverage ratio is debt ratio.
+An example of a leverage ratio is the debt ratio.

-- Debt Ratio: This ratio measures the portion of the business' total assets that is financed by debt.
-That is, Debt Ratio = Debt/Total Assets.
+- Debt Ratio: This ratio measures the portion of the business’s total assets that are financed by debt.
+That is Debt Ratio = Debt/Total Assets.
 A business with a debt ratio of more than 1.0 is highly leveraged.
-It means the business has a negative networth.
+It means the business has a negative net worth.
 It may also indicate that the business has a low borrowing capacity, as this is usually checked by the banks.